How Halton Region Health Department Supports Physician Offices

 Healthy Babies Healthy Children (HBHC) Program

-Although HBHC is a free voluntary program, families who are experiencing challenges are more likely to accept a home visit if it is suggested by a physician or trusted professional.
-Clients do not require an OHIP card to receive HBHC services.
+Families who are experiencing challenges are more likely to accept a home visit if it is suggested by a physician or trusted professional.
+This is a free voluntary program and clients do not require an OHIP card.

-- Parents may benefit from a referral if they:
+- Parents may benefit from HBHC if they: